MontiCore/montiarc/docs/component/Decomposition.md

 declares and instantiates a subcomponent `delay` of type `Delay` and type argument `Integer`.

 Note that only data types may be used as type arguments.
-Component types may **not** be used as type arguments.
+Component types **cannot**be used as type arguments.

 Multiple type arguments can be provided as a comma separated list: